QiangyuLi/CppFrostSchwalennomograph/README.md

 This project provides C++ implementations of the Frost & Schwalen nomograph method for estimating evaporation loss during sprinkler irrigation.

-**Two implementations are provided:**
+**Three implementations are provided:**
 - **Full version**: Traditional multi-file structure with separate header and implementation
 - **Compact version**: Single-header library for easy integration into other projects
+- **Validated version**: Single-header library with comprehensive input validation and error handling

-Both perform the same calculation by:
+All perform the same calculation by:

 * Interpolating vapor pressure deficit, nozzle diameter, pressure, and wind velocity values.
 * Computing geometric pivot points based on nomograph layout.